GreyGuoweiChen/ViraTaxM/README.md

 ```
     git clone https://github.com/GreyGuoweiChen/ViraTaxM.git
     cd ViraTaxM

+    # use git-lfs to download the reference sequences
+    git lfs fetch
+    git lfs checkout

     # Create the environment and install the dependencies using conda or mamba
     conda env create -f environment.yml